knofy/statistics-tool/readme.txt

 You need to have the python3 and tkinter-Module for python3 installed.

-For installion on Debian systems use: sudo apt-get install python3 python3-tk
+For installation on Debian systems use: sudo apt-get install python3 python3-tk

 =======================================================================